The Next Vacancy: Why AI Search Will Upend Multifamily Marketing Standards

 It becomes about interpretation.

-They’ll need to be understood.
+They will need to be understood.

-It’s in your strategy.
+It is in your strategy.